nfotinakes/CST383_Final_Project/README.md

 **Machine Learning**

-In the experimentation and machine learning phase the first model we created using KNN.
-We first ran the model with default parameters and also got the blind RMSE value.
-The Blind RMSE was 0.997 and the default KNN had an test RMSE value of 0.611.
+In the experimentation and machine learning phase, we first created a KNN model.
+We ran the model with default parameters and calculated the blind RMSE and default test RMSE values.
+The Blind RMSE was 0.997 and the default KNN had a test RMSE value of 0.611.

 We then fine tuned the KNN model hyperparameters to find the best k value of 11, the weight of distance, and brute for the algorithm.
 This gave a test RMSE of 0.56.
 Upon then using feature selection with the top four predictors, we further lowered the test RMSE to 0.53.

 For the second model we used Linear Regression.
-We first again found a baseline/blind RMSE value of 1.00.
+Again we first found a baseline/blind RMSE value of 1.00.
 With feature selection on the top four predictors we lowered this RMSE to 0.63 and an R-squared value of 0.78.
 Using the additional predictors showed very slight improvement to the RMSE.

 For the third model we used Decision Tree.
 We ran the model using all six numerical predictors as well as the top four correlated predictors.
 The model was tuned with hyperparameters of min_sample_split, min_sample_leaf, and max_features.
 Both tests showed a test accuracy of around 50-60%.